louiseheringa/louiseheringa/README.md

 - 👋 Hi, I’m @louiseheringa
-- 👀 I’m interested in neural networks for sensor data
+- 👀 I’m interested in neural networks, sustainability, health care
 - 🌱 I’m currently learning Biomedical Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...